farhadrasheed02/CucumberJava/README.md

 # CucumberJava

  I was getting error like this :

- The reason was I had Junit and TestNg both on the same path, so I removed JUNIt and kept only TestnG , so If you face such issue, keep in mind such things as well.... java.lang.SecurityException: class "org.hamcrest.Matchers"'s signer information does not match signer information of other classes in the same package
+ java.lang.SecurityException: class "org.hamcrest.Matchers"'s signer information does not match signer information of other classes in the same package
 	at java.base/java.lang.ClassLoader.checkCerts(ClassLoader.java:1159)
 	at java.base/java.lang.ClassLoader.preDefineClass(ClassLoader.java:903)